-The premise of the latter (which introduced John Travolta to the world) had Gabe playing Gabe Kotter, a teacher with a sense of humor who takes a job at his alma mater, James Buchanan High School, located in Brooklyn, New York.
+The premise of the latter — which introduced John Travolta to the world — had Gabe playing Gabe Kotter, a teacher with a sense of humor who takes a job at his alma mater, James Buchanan High School, located in Brooklyn, New York.
 He’s given a classroom of juvenile delinquents known as the Sweathogs, and assigned by school assistant principal Michael Woodman to keep them “contained” until they either drop out or somehow manage to graduate.
-But, instead, Kotter, who was one of the original Sweathogs in his youth, tries to connect with them to make them better people in the process.
+Instead, Kotter, who was one of the original Sweathogs in his youth, tries to connect with them to make them better people in the process.

-"The original concept of the show," he added to napesnews.com, "in my mind was you have four guys from different ethnic backgrounds and they were best friends.
+“The original concept of the show,” he explained to Naples Daily News, “in my mind was you have four guys from different ethnic backgrounds and they were best friends.
 And the characters were with a teacher who cared about his students.
 That, for some reason, tapped into a pop-culture vein.
-Everybody accepted the characters for why they were."
+Everybody accepted the characters for why they were.”

-For the first couple of years, Welcome Back Kotter was enormously successful and really connected with the audience.
-The show was a big ratings earner and spawned all sorts of merchandise, from posters to novels, comic books, T-shirts and lunch boxes.
+For the first few years, Welcome Back, Kotter was enormously successful and really connected with the audience.
+The show earned big ratings and spawned all sorts of merchandise, from posters to novels, comic books, T-shirts and lunch boxes.

 And with that, we take a nostalgic look back at the Sweathogs and Welcome Back, Kotter, revealing cast secrets fans have always wanted to know.

 Please scroll down for more.

 Be sure to check out and subscribe to our Classic TV & Film Podcast for interviews with your favorite stars!

 4 of 12

 5 of 12